 Sierra also depends on a supply agreement with Scientific Resources International, Ltd., a provider in China.
-Any disruption of this supply may harm its business if Sierra could not remove the disruption or if it was unable to secure an alternative source or secondary source on comparable commercial terms.
+Any disruption of this supply may negatively effect its business if Sierra could not remove the disruption or if it was unable to secure an alternative source or secondary source on comparable commercial terms.

-Our endotoxin testing business depends on the plentiful availability of horseshoe crabs.
-We use the blood from these crabs to produce the test material.
-Horseshoe crabs may be subject to regulatory or other restrictions in the future.
+Our endotoxin testing business is dependent on the plentiful availability of horseshoe crabs, the blood of which is used to produce the test material.
+It is possible that horseshoe crabs may be subject to regulatory or other restrictions in the future.